cmasta9/cmasta9/README.md

 - 💞️ I’m looking to collaborate on ... anything I can do
 - 📫 How to reach me ...
 Discord probably

-My univesity deleted my e-mail account so I had to make a new GitHub account.
+My university deleted my e-mail account so I had to make a new GitHub account.